Energy-Dependent Light Quenching in CaWO$_4$ Crystals at mK Temperatures: Energy-dependent QF analysis

 For the measurement of $QF_{Ca}$ and $QF_O$ no coincidence signals are necessary, instead, an analysis of the nuclear-recoil data alone is sufficient.
-Commonly CRESST data is displayed in the energy-LY plane \citep{Angloher:2012vn} giving rise to nearly horizontal bands which correspond to different types of particle interactions ($LY\,{\approx}\,1$ for electron and $LY\,{\lesssim}\,0.2$ for nuclear recoils).
-The nuclear-recoil bands of the data recorded during ${\sim}1$ week of beam time (${\sim}\,5\cdot 10^5$ pulses) are shown in FIG.\,\ref{fig:energyDependence} bottom (grey dots).
-From kinematics using ${\sim}11$\,MeV neutrons as probes the O-recoil band extends up to ${\sim}2.4$\,MeV while the Ca- and W-bands extend up to ${\sim}1.05$\,MeV and ${\sim}240$\,keV, respectively \citep{Jagemann2005245}.
-Despite the strong overlap of the 3 nuclear-recoil bands the contributions of O and Ca fitted by two gaussians can be disentangled at $E_r\,{\gtrsim}\,350$\,keV (see FIG.\,\ref{fig:energyDependence} top) due to high statistics and a good light-detector resolution.
-In FIG.\,\ref{fig:qf_results} the results for $QF_O$ and $QF_{Ca}$ (red error bars) derived by these independent one-dimensional (1-dim) fits are shown for selected recoil-energy slices of 20\,keV in width.
-All parameters in the fit are left free except for the LY-resolutions which are fixed by a ML fit of the electron-recoil band \citep{strauss_PhD}.
-While $QF_O$ clearly rises towards lower recoil energies, this effect is less pronounced for $QF_{Ca}$.\\
+Also for this analysis the neutron data obtained at the scattering facility were used.
+Commonly CRESST data is displayed in the energy-LY plane \cite{Angloher:2012vn} giving rise to nearly horizontal bands which correspond to different types of particle interactions ($LY\,{\approx}\,1$ for electron and $LY\,{\lesssim}\,0.2$ for nuclear recoils).
+The nuclear-recoil bands of the data recorded during ${\sim}1$ week of beam time (${\sim}\,5\cdot 10^5$ pulses) are shown in Fig.\,\ref{fig:2d_histogram} (2-d histogram).
+From kinematics using ${\sim}11$\,MeV neutrons as probes the O-recoil band extends up to ${\sim}2.4$\,MeV while the Ca- and W-bands extend up to ${\sim}1.05$\,MeV and ${\sim}240$\,keV, respectively \cite{Jagemann2005245}.
+Despite the strong overlap of the 3 nuclear-recoil bands the contributions of O and Ca fitted by two gaussians can be disentangled at $E_r\,{\gtrsim}\,350$\,keV (see Fig.\,\ref{fig:energyDependence} top) due to high statistics and a good light-detector resolution.